MarcoNerii/Yield-curve/README.md

 # Yield Curve Strategy Research

-This project explores the structure and trading opportunities in interest rate markets using yield curve modeling techniques like the Nelson-Siegel model.
+This project explores the structure and trading opportunities in interest rate markets using yield curve modeling techniques.

 ## 🧠 Project Goal